How should investors view SentinelOne Inc. (S)?

-The share price of SentinelOne Inc. (NYSE:S) rose to $27.78 per share on Tuesday from $26.21.
-While SentinelOne Inc. has overperformed by 5.99%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, S fell by -47.71%, with highs and lows ranging from $78.53 to $18.64, whereas the simple moving average fell by -25.97% in the last 200 days.
+A share of SentinelOne Inc. (NYSE:S) closed at $27.92 per share on Monday, up from $27.76 day before.
+While SentinelOne Inc. has overperformed by 0.58%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, S fell by -56.98%, with highs and lows ranging from $78.53 to $18.64, whereas the simple moving average fell by -23.90% in the last 200 days.

 3 Tiny Stocks Primed to Explode